John and Nellie Wooden

 What exactly do we do at Wooden?

-While at Wooden, you will experience the curriculum in large and small groups which include experiential activities, leadership development topics, goal setting, and a deep dive into Beta’s ritual and history through activities like a tour of Oxford and a ritual review.
-You’ll also have an opportunity to engage in conversation with fellow members, reflect on your membership in Beta, and be creative as you talk through different aspects of leadership.
+While at the Wooden Institute, you will take part in large and small groups which include experiential activities, leadership development topics, goal setting, and a deep dive into Beta’s Ritual and history through activities like a tour of Oxford and an in-depth Ritual discussion.
+You’ll also engage in conversation with fellow members, reflect on your membership in Beta and be creative as you talk through different aspects of leadership.

 Who attends the Wooden Institute?